web-ui-fw/web-ui-fw/src/template/README.txt

 What a developer needs to do in their application:

-* Application developer drops a single bootstrap.js file into their application.
+* They drop a single bootstrap.js file into their application.
 This contains a basic loader script, plus defaults for the framework and theme to be used.
   It also contains inlined versions of domready.js (for DOM ready checking) and LAB.js (for async script loading).
 (Both are MIT licensed.)

 * In index.html, they add a script tag to load bootstrap.js and specify parameters for the loader.
 For example: